SpecTruMetRx/Documentation/CONTRIBUTING.md

 Thank you for committing to working on the development of the **SpecTruMetRx Payments & Healthcare Analytics** solution with [us](https://www.DavidPLopez.com).
 We use our [Discord Chat Room](https://discord.gg/yw3BnBk) for our team and its contributors, please join us and use the `#engineering` channel in our [Discord Chat Room](https://discord.gg/yw3BnBk) to discuss any development related topics.

+## Summary

+The short version:

+1. Write your Contribution
+2. Make sure your contributin meets code, test, and commit message standards as described below.
+3. Submit a Pull Request from a topic branch back to `master`.
+Include a checklist, as described below.
+(Optionally, assign this to a specific member for review.)
+4. Respond to any discussion.
+When the reviewer decides it's ready, they will merge back `master` and fill out their own checklist.

 ## Project Goals

 We are building a *Healthcare Payments & Analytics* software suite on the blockchain to **help hospitals improve patient outcomes, and to help insurers eliminate fraud with our Ai Workbench, while helping banks to quickly and easily search for a healthcare practice that they will want to loan money to by accessing our underwriting data**.
 Our application includes a backend API service to handle basic CRUD operations and is built on a **DARN** technology stack that includes the following tools: